 There are a few action sequences that manage to provide some much-needed bouts of energy, particularly a chase sequence leading from an apartment onto the streets.
 The visual effects are also mostly adequate, although things get a little too cartoony during the CG-orgy that is the climax, which looks to have taken a page out of the Michael Bay Transformers book of How to Craft Chaotic Action.
 The direction by Ruben Fleischer (Zombieland, Gangster Squad) lacks personality and gusto, a big shame when crafting the type of film that really needs both.
 Fleischer ticks off the studio-flick boxes, without providing much originality, which just shouldn’t be the case when this is being pushed as a film that’s removed from run-of-the-mill superhero fare.

-While it’s not a complete loss, and there is some fun to be had, Venom is ultimately a bizarre film that really shouldn’t be.
+While it’s not a complete loss, and there is some fun to be had, Venom is ultimately an awkward film – one that really shouldn’t be.
 The film plays out like an odd mash-up of typical superhero film, horror sci-fi, and screwball comedy.
 It’s a combo that could have worked, were it not for the disregard of gargantuan plot holes, silly narrative turns and embarrassing dialogue that pepper this almost two-hour film.
 The window is, of course, left wide open for a continuing franchise.
 One can only hope the follow-up fares better.